Creatbot F160 PEEK High Performance 3D Printer

 The F160 uses a unified CreatBot motherboard built on the Atmega 2560-16AU chipset, an 8-bit AVR processor running at 16 MHz with 256 KB flash memory.
 It supports multi-language operation and connects to a 4.3-inch color touchscreen.

-Creatbot F160 internal components with electronic circuit boards, wiring, and power supply visible inside a black enclosure.
+Creatbot F160 3D printer internal components, showcasing circuit boards, wiring, and power supply.

 To the left of the Z-axis motor is the low-voltage power distribution board, supplying 12V and 5V rails.